robotlolita/robotlolita.github.io/old-posts/2013-06-06-node-modules-to-rule-them-all.md

 </dl>

 Quil has many modules published on npm, so whatever she writes must be true.
-You can contact her on [Twitter](https:/twitter.com/robotlolita) or [Email](mailto:queen@robotlolita.me).
+You can contact her on [Twitter](https:/twitter.com/robotlolita).
 {: .contact-footer}